Type 1 Diabetes Research

 Whereas autoantibodies are important biomarkers of islet autoimmunity, the actual destruction of the β-cells results from a cell-mediated autoimmune response.
 UF researchers are developing a “negative vaccine” to shut down or correct an antigen-specific immune response of T-cells in the development of T1D.
 This novel approach involves using time-release biomaterials and combinatorial components (antigens, drugs, and immune mediators called cytokines).

-- Mechanisms of beta-cell death- Michael Clare Salzler, Brian Wilson, Clayton Matthews
+- Mechanisms of beta-cell death- Michael Clare-Salzler, Clayton Mathews

 Increasing glucose excursions during recent-onset may result from altered properties of β-cells, leading to a progressive decline in insulin release.

-- Identifying autoimmune biomarkers for onset- Clive Wasserfall, Desmond Schatz, Todd Brusko8
+- Identifying autoimmune biomarkers for onset- Clive Wasserfall, Desmond Schatz, Todd Brusko

 Positivity for islet autoantibodies (singly or multiple islet autoantibodies)